dariakhv/dariakhv/README.md

   Developed a plugin-based dashboard for personalized reading analytics using Goodreads account exports

 ## 🎓 Education
-* Master of Data Science | The University of British Columbia (Completion June 2025)
+* Master of Data Science | The University of British Columbia
-* Bachelor of Applied Science in Chemical and Biological Engineering | The University of British Columbia (May 2021)
+* Bachelor of Applied Science in Chemical and Biological Engineering | The University of British Columbia

 ## ⚡ Fun facts:
 * My first ever job was dancing in a yoghurt commercial at age of 15